Raphael Mechoulam: Biography

 In 1966, Mechoulam joined the faculty of the Hebrew University in Jerusalem.
 In 1967, he received a research grant from the Institute of Mental Health in the United States to continue his research on hashish.
 In 1968, he was appointed an associate professor, and in 1972, a full professor, at Hebrew University.
 In 1975 he was appointed to the Lionel Jacobson chair for medicinal chemistry.

 From 1979 to 1982, Mechoulam served as rector of the Hebrew University, and from 1983 to 1985 as pro-rector.
 In 1982, he was a visiting professor at Ohio University, and in 1993–1994 he was a visiting professor in the Department of Pharmacology at the Richmond College of Medicine.
 In 1994, he was elected a member of the Israel Academy of Sciences and Humanities.

 Mechoulam was a founding member of the International Association for Cannabinoid Medicines (IACM) and the International Cannabinoid Research Society.

 He served as president of the International Cannabinoid Research Society from (1999–2002) and Chairman of the Board of the International Association for Cannabinoid Medicines (2003–2005).
 From 2007 to 2018, he served as the chairman of the Natural Sciences Division at the Israel National Academy of Sciences.
+The documentary The Scientist: Are We Missing Something? details the life and career of Mechoulam from his early life in Bulgaria through to his career with cannabis.
+It premiered at the Virginia Film Festival in November 2015.

 Mechoulam died on 9 March 2023, at the age of 92.